 platforms).
 The map below may be the US-Japanese SOSUS-IUSS.

-If, it is an old Type 093 then China may wish to deceive Japan-US into conclusions that the submarine “
+If, it is an old Type 093 then China may wish to deceive Japan-US into conclusions that the submarine “could be too easy to detect”

 “Map 4.
 The US ‘Fish Hook’ Undersea Defense Line” in Desmond Ball and Richard Tanter, The Tools of Owatatsumi Japan’s Ocean Surveillance and Coastal Defence Capabilities (2015, ANU Press) page 54.
 The map may depict past or current locations of the eastern Asia - inner western Pacific SOSUS-IUSS seafloor array.